 for more inspo).
 What exactly are they?
 Let’s break them down so you know how to perform them:

-- The push up is a total body movement that is great for improving overall strength and endurance.
+is a total body movement that is great for improving overall strength and endurance.
 This handy exercise can be done anywhere and the are many variations to liven things up.
-To perform the classic press up, lay on your front on the ground, put your hands slightly wider then shoulder width apart, keep your spine straight and use your arms to push yourself up, then lower yourself down to the ground and repeat
+To perform the classic press up, lay on your front on the ground, put your hands slightly wider then shoulder width apart, keep your spine straight and use your arms to push yourself up, then lower yourself down to the ground and repeat.

-- The crunch (or sit-up) is a great exercise to tone your tummy!
+(or sit-up) is a great exercise to tone your tummy!
 You can perform this easy yet challenging exercise by laying on your back on a mat or towel with your knees bent and feet flat on the floor.
-Put your hands behind your head or cross over your chest, and use your abs to bring yourself up to an almost sitting position then lower yourself back down with control
+Put your hands behind your head or cross over your chest, and use your abs to bring yourself up to an almost sitting position then lower yourself back down with control.

-- A lunge is a bodyweight exercise that works your hips, glutes, quads, hamstrings and core.
+is a bodyweight exercise that works your hips, glutes, quads, hamstrings and core.
 You can make this more challenging by adding weight or jumps (or both if you really feel up to it!)
 Starting from a standing position, step forward with one leg, lowering your hips until your knee is bent at a 90-degree angle, use your glutes and quads on your opposite leg to push yourself back up and repeat.
-Don’t forget to switch legs to work both sides
+Don’t forget to switch legs to work both sides.

 Now you know which equipment and exercises you’ll utilise, get familiar with gym slang to avoid those awkward ‘what?’